 Hasket and Sarah Derby continued to live at 352 Beacon until 1910, when they moved to Milton.
 He died in August of 1914, and Sarah Derby moved to 13 Hereford.

-By mid-1910, 352 Beacon was the home of Sarah A. (Brewster) Reed, the widow of sugar merchant Henry R. Reed, and their unmarried daughters: Ida Bartlett Reed, Emily Spaulding Reed, and Mary Taylor Reed.
+On April 15, 1910, 352 Beacon was purchased from Hasket Derby by the estate of sugar manufacturer and merchant Henry R. Reed.
+It became the home of his widow, Sarah A. (Brewster) Reed, and their unmarried daughters, Ida Bartlett Reed, Emily Spaulding Reed, and Mary Taylor Reed.
 They previously had lived in an apartment at 333 Commonwealth.
 They also maintained a home in Marion.
-They continued to live at 352 Beacon in 1917.

 Mary T. Reed traveled to Europe in December of 1916 to engage in war relief work.
 She remained there until after the war.